sagemath/sagecell/doc/embedding.rst

-This is a very simple HTML page showing how to embed two cells with most things turned off and a default piece of code (you can replace ``sagecell.sagemath.org`` with a different Sage Cell server, if you like)::
+This is a very simple HTML page showing how to embed two cells with most things turned off and a default piece of code (you can replace ``sagecell.sagemath.org`` with a different SageMathCell server, if you like)::

    <!DOCTYPE HTML>